DamienVesper/FortressMC/docs/rules.md

     Make everyone feel welcome.
 Do not try to make others feel uncomfortable and shut-out.
 Hate speech and NSFW are strictly prohibited.

 # Staff Rules
-    Be responsible with the pwoer you are given.
+    Be responsible with the power you are given.
     Do not spawn in items and / or money for players.
     Abuse of privileges will result in these privileges being taken away.